chevereto/v4-docs/guides/docker/README.md

 This is the **best way** to deploy Chevereto.
 You can use [PURE DOCKER](#pure-docker) or our all-included project tooling.
 :::

-Docker refers to container technology.
-In this context you don't need to worry about the system infrastructure.
-This is the best way to deploy Chevereto as both the application and its infrastructure is provided by us.
+Docker refers to container technology and is the way in which we ship the server infra needed to run Chevereto.
+By using Docker you don't need to worry about the system libraries and it is the recommended way to deploy Chevereto.

 ## Advantages